gaoisbest/NLP-Projects/Text classification/README.md

     - At test time, each node has a probability.
 DFS and track maximum probability give top-1 prediction.
 With *binary heep*, top-T predictions are calculated at the cost of `O(log(T))`.
 - Accuracy: **n-grams** with *hashing trick*
     - Incorporate **word order** information.
 Higher order grams (i.e., bigrams, trigrams, n-grams=5) performs better.
     - 10M bins for bigrams, and 100M for n-grams [1].
+    - These n-grams in the same bin share the embedding vector [3].

 ### Future Direction
 - Incorporate POS information [from Alibaba meeting].